Mjz86/C_colon/mcc.md

 a value oriented reference-like type,

-for function arguments, these do not necessarily mean that T will have the same address, unless T is not trivially relocatable, which will make T relocate into the stack in the caller.
+for function arguments, these do not necessarily mean that T will have the same address, unless T is not trivially relocatable, which will make T a stable restricted reference in the caller. trivially relocatable argument   can be paased by reference under the hood  ( we dont want to copy an   inout megabyte of data)

+a parameter that is declared inout is addressless.

  T&: